linroger/Wealth-of-Nations/Advanced Investments/Lecture 8- Inflation & Sovereign Default Risk.md

 The Federal Reserve then quickly stabilized the situation toward the end of March by starting a massive bond purchase program.
 As Figure 8.15, the Fed added around 1.5 trillion dollars worth of bonds to its balance sheet within a few weeks.
 And the Fed kept these bonds on its balance sheet even after the crisis subsided.
 It is not clear what the effect on Treasury yields would have been if the Fed had tried to sell these bonds back to the public in the months following the crisis episode.

-The bottom line from all this is that to judge whether inflation risk might emerge, it's important to keep an eye on fiscal conditions in addition to the central bank's conduct of monetary policy.
+The bottom line from all this is that to judge whether inflation risk might emerge, it's important to keep an eye on fiscal conditions in addition to the central bank's conduct of [[Lecture 7-Risk and Return of Bonds#7.6 Asset price reactions to monetary policy surprises|monetary policy]].
 ![](https://cdn.mathpix.com/cropped/2024_10_19_48a1c4654e845915c45cg-300.jpg?height=706&width=1180&top_left_y=319&top_left_x=424)

 Figure 8.16: Share of countries in a given year that are in external or internal default